 Elizabeth “Betty” Gardner

 Betty Gardner has lived on the lower Priest River since 1978 and recently retired from a career as an educator.
 Having watched the water quality and habitat in the river deteriorate since 1978, she is ready to make sure that that Priest River and those who live on it are well represented in the SCA.
 Betty is no stranger to environmental advocacy.
-As a teacher at the Idaho Hill elementary school, in 2002 she began a 2.5 year crusade to successfully stop the use of a dangerous chemical at a nearby lumber treatment plant which was found to be leaking into the local water table.
+As a concerned parent, in 2002 she began a 2.5 year crusade challenging the EPA and IDEQ to successfully stop the use of a dangerous chemical, Pentachlorphenol, from a nearby pole yard plant which was found to be leaking into the local water table and frequently filling the local elementary school with its fumes while staff and children were in the building.

 The first of Eleanor’s relatives arrived in the Priest Lake region around 1898, to do botanical studies of the area.
 Since that time her extended family has spent their summers and some winter weeks at Priest Lake and she is passionate about bringing her many skills to the SCA, and particularly representing those that live on the East side and who live near the thorofare.
 Eleanor, who lives in Seattle when not at Priest Lake, is a retired international teacher and school administrator.
 She was a Peace Corp Volunteer in Liberia, West Africa and also volunteers her time with the Ronald McDonald House in Seattle and the Sweet Pea Cottage of the Arts.